List of Frequently Used AHA Acronyms

 I lost my course completion card.
 How do I get a replacement?

-See information on how to find my lost card here.
+See information on how to find your lost card here.

 Is my AHA course completion card accepted in all US states?